AnasAhmed001/React-Portfolio/README.md

 ## I want to use a custom domain - is that possible?

 We don't support custom domains (yet).
 If you want to deploy your project under your own domain then we recommend using Netlify.
 Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)

+## 🎨 Key Components

+- **Hero Section**: Dynamic introduction with animated text and typewriter effect
+- **About Section**: Personal introduction with animated sections
+- **Projects**: Filterable project showcase
+- **Contact**: Contact form with social media links
+- **Education Timeline**: Interactive timeline showing educational background

+## 🔧 Customization

+To customize the content:

+1. Update the personal information in the components
+2. Modify the project list in `Projects.tsx`
+3. Update social media links in `ContactInfo.tsx`
+4. Customize the styling using Tailwind CSS classes

+## 📱 Responsive Design

+The portfolio is fully responsive and optimized for:
+- Mobile devices
+- Tablets
+- Desktop screens

+## 🤝 Contributing

+Contributions, issues, and feature requests are welcome!
+Feel free to check [issues page](issues-link).

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 📞 Contact

+- LinkedIn: [Your LinkedIn]
+- GitHub: [Your GitHub]
+- Email: [Your Email]

+---

+Made with ❤️ by Anas Ahmed